OscarOdh/GMMK3_RGB/README.md

 ### `input.rs` — Win32 hook and power events

-One thread, one message pump, two jobs.
+One thread, one message pump, two jobs: watch every keystroke system-wide, and listen for sleep/resume.
 Exposes everything through statics:
 `PRESS_MS[KEY_SLOTS]`, `LAST_PRESS_MS`, `LAST_KEY_ID`/`LAST_KEY_SEQ` (keymap
 learning), `CAPS_ON`, `SUSPENDED`, `RESUME_GRACE_UNTIL_MS`.

+Statics-and-atomics rather than channels or locks, because the hook callback runs on Windows' deadline and must not allocate or block.

 Caps Lock is *tracked*, not queried (see the platform table).
 The hook toggles `CAPS_ON` on the `VK_CAPITAL` key-down transition and uses a `CAPS_HELD` flag to